iradualbert/trend-archive/src/content/books/5-great-books-to-improve-your-english/index.md

 But where should you start?
 This is a question that haunts many people, even avid readers can find it difficult to immediately delve into reading without proper guidance.
 One should keep in mind that there is no one-size-fits-all.
 Some people enjoy reading novels while others are mesmerised by biography books depending on one’s interests.
 Knowing this, we have collected a variety of books ranging from novels to biographies.
 While in this article, we will try to cover most of the areas, one should first discover what interests them while choosing what book to start with.
-Below are the suggested books for an intermediate reader who wants to take their English skills to a more advanced level.
+Below is a list of suggested english books for an intermediate reader who wants to take their English skills to a more advanced level.

 **1. The Alchemist by Paulo Coelho**